Avantir-Chaosfire/Kitrus/README.md

 ## About

-Kitrus is a tool for storing sets of files in one location and utilising transformed copies of them in another.
+Kitrus is a community extendable tool for storing sets of files in one location and utilising transformed copies of them in another.
 It was originally developed to facilitate Minecraft: Java Edition data pack development, but can be used for anything at all.

 I built the first version of Kitrus slowly over the course of 9 months, only adding features as I needed them.
 The result is a program that is not only highly practical but has proven its usefulness and is easily extendible for future functionality.